-Who Are The ‘America’s Got Talent’ 2018 Season 13 Finalists?
+Who Are ‘America’s Got Talent’ 2018 Season 13’s Finalists?

 Duo Transcend

-This aerial performance duo really wow-ed the judges and the audience during their semi-finals performance which landed them a spot as one of the 10 finalists.
-Fans applaud Tyce and his wife, Mary Wolfe-Nielsen, for their comeback after he accidentally dropped her during the judge-cut round.
+This aerial performance duo really wowed the judges and the audience during their semi-finals performance which landed them a spot as one of the 10 finalists.
+Fans applauded Tyce and his wife, Mary Wolfe-Nielsen, for their comeback after he accidentally dropped her during the judge-cut round.

 Courtney Hadwin

-As Inquisitr has previously reported, this 14-year-old singer is a very controversial finalists.
+As the Inquisitr has previously reported, this 14-year-old singer is a very controversial finalists.
 While she did get Howie’s golden buzzer, and there is no denying her talent, some feel she shouldn’t have been allowed to compete because of her previous experience in singing competitions in the U.K. Despite how some fans feel, Courtney isn’t breaking any AGT rules and is certainly a fan favorite this season.

 Michael Ketterer

 Michael is the type of singer that requires a box of tissues nearby when you tune in.
 Most AGT fans agree you would be hard pressed not to shed a few tears watching his Season 13 audition.
-As a father of 6, Michael revealed his decision to be on AGT was to show his children they could do anything they dreamed up.
+As a father of six, Michael revealed that his decision to be on AGT was to show his children they could do anything they dreamed of.
 Simon described Michael as a real and surprising singer when he gave him his golden buzzer.

 Shin Lim